 Primarily focusing on product development, Inspired covers companies from early-stage startups looking to hit the product-market fit rapidly to long-established tech companies constantly in search of delivering new value for their customers while boosting user engagement, achieving business goals, and promoting innovation.

 For PMs wanting to carry their product game to the next level, Inspired is one of the most essential books that are available on the shelves today, thanks to the personal stories that Cagan shares with readers since these stories are related to some of the most successful companies of today, such as Apple, Netflix, and Google.

 When is a product “done”?

 In fact, products powered by software and digital systems are never done.
 So, how do we set goals for our product teams to iterate?
-We mostly ask them to build new feature-sets, which are often creating no or low value.
-In his book “Outcomes before Output“, Josh Seiden argues that if we give product teams outcomes to achieve, we can ensure focus and alignment, reduce unnecessary rework, and, most importantly, put our customers at the center of all of our efforts.
+We mostly ask them to build new feature sets, which are often creating no or low value.
+In his book Outcomes Over Output, Josh Seiden argues that if we give product teams outcomes to achieve, we can ensure focus and alignment, reduce unnecessary rework, and, most importantly, put our customers at the center of all of our efforts.

 In Escaping the Build Trap, Melissa Peri touches upon a similar issue on outcome-centric planning.

-She argues that companies can avoid the trap by cultivating a customer-centric product culture if they can optimize how they communicate and collaborate within the company structure.
-Escaping the Build Trap is a must-read book for PMs looking to build a product management culture focused on successful outcomes over outputs in their work environment,
+Moreover, Perri argues that companies can avoid the trap by cultivating a customer-centric product culture if they can optimize how they communicate and collaborate within the company structure.
+Escaping the Build Trap is a must-read book for PMs looking to build a product management culture focused on successful outcomes over outputs in their work environment.

-Considering that talking to customers is the prerequisite of any effective product development process, The Mom Test is an interesting read for product managers wanting to ensure their product’s success.
+Considering that talking to customers is the prerequisite of any effective product development process, The Mom Test is an interesting read for product people wanting to ensure their product’s success.

-Written by one of the earliest investors of Google and maybe the most important VC in Silicon Valley, John Doerr, Measure What Matters introduces the revolutionary approach to setting goals and making tough decisions in business: Objectives and Key Results (OKRs).
+Written by one of the earliest investors of Google and maybe the most important VC in Silicon Valley, John Doerr, Measure What Matters introduces the revolutionary approach to setting goals and making tough decisions in business: objectives and key results (OKRs).

-Exploring new approaches to management in tech, Measure What Matters is certainly one of the most essential reads for PMs expected to set and accomplish higher goals.
+Exploring new approaches to management in tech, Measure What Matters is certainly one of the most essential readings for PMs expected to set and accomplish higher goals.

 Frequently Asked Questions

 Who is a Product Manager?

 Why is Product Management important?

-📚 How can I learn Product Management?
+How can I learn Product Management?